webroo/dummy-json/README.md

 #### Using with a HTTP response

-A common use of Dummy JSON is to create a mock API service that return random data you can test with.
+A common use of Dummy JSON is to create a mock API service that returns random data.
 Here's a quick example using Express:

 ```js
 var fs = require('fs');